luciavelasco/spruce_tic_tac_toe/README.md

 I did problems 1 and 3, but I coded with problem 2 (variable grid size) in mind.

 If I had done problem 2, I would have wanted to check whether the win condition is 3-in-a-row or $numberOfSides-in-a-row.
-I may have reevaluated my approach for `checkWinner`, particularly because of the number of loops used to turn diagonals into arrays.
+I may have reevaluated my approach for `checkWinner`, particularly because of the number of loops used to construct all the possible diagonal groups if the streak-to-win === 3.
 I would also have added responsive or adaptive sizing to the board using Tailwind's preset screen sizes.

 ## Instructions